 Conversion between particular systems seems to be not necessary nowadays, what may be pernicious.
 Besides, for any IT guy it’s a shame don’t know how to make simple math that sometimes may be really helpful.

-Nowadays, when access layer switches have 1GB ports, increase the upstream link to the distribution layer is necessary.
+Nowadays, when access layer switches have 1GB ports, increasing the number of an upstream links to the distribution layer is necessary.
 Let’s have a look on etherchannel feature, the way that we may achieve that and how to configure its on layer 2 and 3.